elizabethtimmons/congressionalbehaviortrumpadmin/README.md

 ## Increased party line voting under the Trump Administration
 ### By Liz Timmons

 I used a dataset from [fivethirtyeight](https://fivethirtyeight.com/)'s github repository, that includes data on how often each member of Congress votes in line with or against President Trump.
+I chose it because I wanted some insights of what Congress is like under the Trump Administration.
 The data was already cleaned and in usable form for the most part, but I had to standardize some string's values.
 For instance under the "party" column, some values were D and R while others were Democrat and Republican.
 To do this, I first imported the CSV to [OpenRefine](https://openrefine.org/).
-I clicked `facet`> `text facet`> `cluster` in order to standardize the strings values across the CSV.
+I clicked `facet`> `text facet`> `cluster` in order to standardize the text strings' values across the CSV.
 I then exported the CSV to [Google Sheets](https://www.google.com/sheets/about/), where I formatted the agree_pct and predicted_agree columns' values to percents by going `format`> `number`> `percent`.

 Once my data was in workable form in Google Sheets, I created put a filter view on my spreadsheet.
 There, I was able to sort the data from my columns from `A to Z` and `Z to A`.
 I sorted the agree_pct column, predicted_agree column and net_trump_vote column.
 I also filtered my congress column to show either only data from the 115 Congress or 116 Congress, my chamber column to show only data for Senate or House members and my party column to show results for only one party.
 In doing so, I found some interesting data: